The 50th Anniversary of Stonewall

 Marsha P. Johnson & Sylvia Rivera

-These next two videos look at these remarkable women.
+These next two videos look at Marsha and Sylvia.

 Fact?
 Fiction?